Maker Breaker on Digraphs: Degree bound

 The following Theorem is a straightforward generalisation of results from Chapter 5 of Hefetz, Krivelevich, Stojakovi\'c and Szabo \cite{Book}.
-Let $b=\frac{\b n}{\log n}$ be \B's bias, where $\b<1$ is a constant. \begin{theorem} Let $G=(V,E)$ be an $n$-regular graph and let $\a\in (\b,1)$ and suppose that $2/\a\leq K\leq \th \log n$ where $\th<\frac{\a-\b}{\b}$ is a constant and $\th\b<\a$.
+Let $b=\frac{\b n}{\log n}$ be \B's bias, where $\b<1$ is a constant.
+Note that it deals with undirected graphs.
+As already mentioned above, we apply it to $K_{n,n}$ and we will see that it gives control for Maker over in- and out-degrees. \begin{theorem} Let $G=(V,E)$ be an $n$-regular graph and let $\a\in (\b,1)$ and suppose that $2/\a\leq K\leq \th \log n$ where $2\th<\frac{\a-\b}{\b}$ is a constant.
 Then the following holds: Maker has a randomised strategy that with positive probability can in at most $K|V|$ rounds ensure that Maker's graph has minimum degree $K$ and Breaker's graph has maximum degree at most $\a n$.
-Furthermore, Maker always randomly chooses edges from a set of size at least $(1-\a)n$. \end{theorem} The proof of this involves a minor modification of the proof in \cite{Book}.
+Furthermore, Maker always chooses a vertex $v$ and then randomly chooses an edge incident with $v$ from a set of size at least $(1-\a)n$. \end{theorem} The proof of this involves a minor modification of the proof in \cite{Book}.
 We have for completeness provided a condensed proof in an appendix.
-Of course, having a randomized strategy in this context, also means having a deterministic strategy.
+Of course, having a randomized strategy in this context, also means implies the existence of a deterministic strategy.

 Now a digraph $D$ on vertex set $[n]$ can be associated with a bipartite graph $G$ on vertex set $A\cup B$ where $A=\set{a_1,\ldots,a_n},B=\set{b_1,\ldots,b_n}$ and where oriented edge $(i,j)$ is replaced by the edge $\set{a_i,b_j}$.
 In this way the out-degree of $k$ in $D$ is the degree of $a_k$ in $G$ and the in-degree of $k$ is the degree of $b_k$ in $G$.
 It follows from Theorem \ref{th1a} that \M\ can ensure that $D_M$ has minimum in- and out-degree at least $K$ after at most $2Kn$ rounds.
 And that $D_B$ has maximum in- and out-degree at most $\a n$.